malnaanah/coleeg/README.md

 ## How to install Coleeg to your google drive

-  1- Make a new directory called "coleeg" on your google drive
+  1- Make a new directory called "coleeg" on your google drive and copy the version folder (verx) in it.

-  2- Copy Coleeg version folder, i.e. "ver1" or "ver2", inside the folder "coleeg'

 ## How to install dataset files on your Google drive